TN Visas for NAFTA Professionals

 The North American Free Trade Agreement, or NAFTA, created trade and economic relationships between the United States, Mexico and Canada.
 As a result, some professionals are eligible to seek admission into the United States as nonimmigrants using a TN visa.

-The TN visa was created by NAFTA, and it enables Canadian and Mexican citizens to obtain temporary work-related employment in the United States.
+The TN visa was created by NAFTA( TN stands for Trade NAFTA), and it enables Canadian and Mexican citizens to obtain temporary work-related employment in the United States.
 There are two distinct types of TN status for this type of business immigration:

 • TN-1 is for Canadian professionals